Maria-Elisa-M/udder_project/udder_pipeline/README.md

 # Udder pipeline
 Description
 Goal:
-Thid folder has the last running version of the scripts.
+This folder has the last running version of the scripts.
-The workign versions are under the different folders of this repository
+The working versions are under the different folders of this repository.

 # Diagram
 <img src = "diagram\udder_flowchart.png" width = 600>